 How Oura Measures Your Sleep Score

-Oura analyzes your sleep by measuring the dynamics of your resting heart rate, body temperature, movement, and time spent in specific sleep stages, including light, deep, and REM.
-Oura’s proprietary algorithms combine these measurements into a summarized picture of your unique sleep patterns.
+Oura analyzes your sleep by measuring the dynamics of your resting heart rate, average body temperature, movement, and time spent in specific sleep stages, including light, deep, and rapid eye movement (REM).
+Oura’s proprietary algorithms combine these metrics to provide a complete picture of your unique sleep patterns.

-Your Sleep Score is meant to provide you with a holistic perspective of how well you're sleeping on a daily basis (overall sleep quality).
-It’s calculated according to multiple factors, including your total sleep time, sleep efficiency (the percentage of time you spend asleep during the night), latency (the time it takes you to fall asleep), among other metrics found in the Sleep tab in your Oura App.
+Your Sleep Score gives you a holistic perspective of how well you're sleeping on a daily basis (overall sleep quality).
+It's calculated using multiple contributors, including your total sleep time, sleep efficiency (the percentage of time you spend asleep during the night), latency (the time it takes you to fall asleep), and more.
+You can view a detailed view of your Sleep Score by tapping on the sleep shortcut at the top of the Today tab, or going to the Vitals tab.

 What Is a Good Sleep Score?